Adaptive analysis-aware defeaturing: the case of Neumann boundary conditions: Acknowledgment

 \subsection{Fully adaptive strategy in a geometry with many features}

-In this last numerical experiment, we analyze the proposed fully adaptive strategy in a geometry with many features.
+In this last numerical experiment inspired from \cite[Section~6.1.3]{paper3multifeature}, we analyze the proposed fully adaptive strategy in a geometry with many features, and we study the impact of the size of the features on the discrete defeaturing error and estimator.
+In particular, since the defeaturing contribution of the estimator depends upon the size of the features and the size of the solution gradients ``around'' the feature, we will show that the proposed adaptive strategy is able to tell when small features count more than big ones, even in presence of numerical approximation errors.

 More precisely, let $\Omega_0:= (0,1)^2$ be the fully defeatured domain, and let $\Omega := \Omega_0 \setminus \bigcup_{k=1}^{N_f} \overline{F^k}$, where $N_f=27$ and the features $F^k$ are some circular holes of radii in the interval $(0,\,5\cdot 10^{-3})$, distributed with some randomness in $\Omega_0$, as illustrated in Figure~\ref{fig:geom27holes}.
-For the sake of reproducibility, the values of the centers of the features are the same as in Table~\ref{tbl:radiusescenters}, and the radii are halved with respect to the ones reported in this table.
+For the sake of reproducibility, the values of the centers and diameters of the features are reported in Table~\ref{tbl:radiusescenters}.
 Note in particular that this geometry satisfies Assumption~\ref{def:separated}.